-Were you harmed by a defective product in Clearwater, FL?
-You may be entitled to compensation for medical bills, pain and suffering, lost wages, and more.
-An experienced Clearwater product liability lawyer at Winters & Yonker, P.A. can help you fight to be made whole again.
+Were you harmed by a defective product in Florida?
+You may be entitled to compensation for medical bills, pain and suffering, and more.
+An experienced Clearwater product liability lawyer at Winters & Yonker Personal Injury Lawyers can help you fight to be made whole again.
+Call (727) 493-4418 for a free case evaluation today.

 Product liability cases can be complex, but our legal team is more than up to the task.
-Contact or call our law offices in Clearwater, Florida, to schedule a free case review for trusted legal advice and help at (727) 493-4418.
+Contact our law offices in Clearwater, Florida for trusted legal advice during a free consultation.

 Defective products cause about 40 million injuries and 46,200 deaths in the United States each year.
 Often, products are defective because manufacturers cut corners.
 That helps them maximize their profits.
 It also puts consumers like you at risk.

 Manufacturers know this, and they hire teams of defense lawyers to protect them.
 An experienced Clearwater personal injury lawyer can help you fight for justice.
-At Winters & Yonker, P.A., we have decades of experience fighting insurance companies and winning.
+At Winters & Yonker Personal Injury Lawyers, we have decades of experience fighting insurance companies and winning.

 Our law group will help with your case by: